◾Dynamic Rewards

 There are 3 cases when bonuses can fail during calculation:

-• The formula is not defined properly or returning 0 or a negative value
+The formula is not defined properly, or it is returning zero or a negative value

-• There are no transactions matching for specific user
+There are no transactions matching for the specific user

 What can I do if my credit usage is high?